Quadriffis/immortal-millionaire/8 - have your money generate money.md

 # Have your money generate money

+Proposed infographics:

+- Our character with a person with a tie holding papers that have a 90% off label
+- Show 3 puppets of different ages with pie charts of different divisions
+- Bank statement showing recurring charges flyiing off the page to a piggy bank

 1. Find a low cost provider of index funds & bond index funds
 2. Set your profile to your age in a bond index and the rest in a stock index
 3. Set up automated transfers on a monthly basis